 Keeping the new accounts is more work upfront as it requires you to use our account merge tool to combine the old accounts with the new account numbers.
 This will allow you to combine the history of the old accounts into the new ones and it will also take care of any references (Orders, Commission Inq, etc.) as well.

 Accounts Alias Import (Keeping Old Accounts)

-Keeping the old account numbers is the much faster way to handle account history merge.
-Since you can do an account import to associated the new accounts as aliases under the old account numbers.
+Keeping the old account numbers is the much faster way to manage account history merge.
+Since you can do an account import to associate the new accounts as aliases under the old account numbers.